 To accomplish the processes that are involved in cell migration, including chemoattraction, rolling adhesion, tight adhesion collective cell migration, and/or extravasation and transmigration, cells need to successfully navigate the complex 3D environment of living tissues.

 To study the detailed molecular and biophysical mechanisms related to T cell migration mouse models are often used.
 However, their biology does not always translate to humans and on top of that mouse models cost a lot of time and money and are ethically debatable.
 In vitro cell culture models do not recapitulate complex human biology, due to the lack of vasculature, extracellular matrix, and neighboring cells.

-Join us on September 28th at 4 PM (CET) to learn everything about:
+Join our speakers to learn everything about:

 - How microfluidic organ-on-a-chip models can be developed to study 3D cell dynamics

 - Development of an assay that allows unimpeded extravasation of T cells under flow in real-time and using a high-throughput, artificial membrane‐free microfluidic platform as an example